Acercandr0/GalaxyBook-4-Edge-Fresh-Windows-reinstall/README.md

 5. **Burn the first USB**
    - You can burn it with [Rufus](https://rufus.ie/en/).

-## 2. Mount the Windows ARM ISO and Add Drivers
+## 2. Mount the Windows ARM ISO and add Drivers

 1. **Download WinARM ISO**:
    - Download the ISO from the [official site](https://www.microsoft.com/en-gb/software-download/windows11arm64?msockid=19c1f599bc176a070fb9e01dbd166bd1) of Microsoft.